Wilderness Therapy Programs

 In addition, the longer stay helps break down defensive barriers, with young people typically going through an avoidance stage, a learning stage, and a stage in which they start to internalize healthier thinking and behavior patterns.”
 (APA September 2013, Vol 44, No. 8)

 Reliance on Natural Consequences – Being immersed in the wilderness allows staff to step away from traditional roles of authority and let nature take the role of rule maker.
-By allowing the wilderness to enforce natural consequences, the role of the wilderness staff changes from authority figure to guide, helping students recognize the connection between their choices and the consequences that follow.
+By allowing the wilderness to enforce natural consequences, the role of the wilderness staff changes from an authority figure to guide, helping students recognize the connection between their choices and the consequences that follow.
 As most of these therapeutic moments happen outside of therapist visits, the wilderness staff act as vital guides to these moments of change and insight.
 Recognizing and experiencing natural consequences has a great impact on developing intrinsic motivation.

 Basecamp Wilderness Therapy Model